YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 2) Calculate what percentage of rows have missing values above a certain threshold (e.g., rows with more than 30% missing)?
 3) Observe how deleting rows/columns with too many missing values changes the dataset’s size and variable distributions?
-4) Use .fillna() to replace missing values in a numeric column with its mean?
-   - Compare the distribution of the column before and after mean imputation (via histograms or descriptive statistics)?
+4) Use .fillna() to replace missing values in a numeric column with its mean and compare the distribution of the column before and after mean imputation (via histograms or descriptive statistics)?
 5) Apply forward fill imputation on a time-series column and discuss the potential implications?
 6) Use linear interpolation and compare results with mean/median imputation?
 7) Apply polynomial interpolation and compare differences in the resulting values?
 8) Implement KNN imputation using fancyimpute or sklearn-based methods?
 9) Perform multiple imputation using MICE (if a suitable library is available, such as statsmodels or impyute)?
 10) Compare model performance (e.g., a simple regression model trained on the dataset) before and after MICE imputation to observe potential improvement?
 11) Evaluating the quality of imputation using known values to measure error (e.g., mean absolute error, RMSE) and discuss how to interpret these errors and decide if the chosen imputation method is adequate?